Sniffy2019/Deep-State-weekender/README.md

 * https://github.com/Sniffy2019/Deep-State-weekender
 * https://gitpod.io/new/#https://github.com/Sniffy2019/Deep-State-weekender

-* Glitch was used to format the code in Html and CSS.
+* Glitch was used to format the code in Html, CSS and the JS files.
 * Checked via glitch for presentation.

 <a name="w3-NU-HTML"></a>